preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

-Sign-Off Requests Rollup
+Sign-off requests rollup
 =============================================

 The block can be used for different purposes regarding sign-off requests.

-Settings for Sign-off Requests are available in Tenant settings: :doc:`Settings for Sign-off Requests </admin-settings/tenant-settings/sign-off-requests-613/index>`
+Settings for Sign-off requests are available in tenant settings: :doc:`Settings for Sign-off requests </admin-settings/tenant-settings/sign-off-requests-613/index>`

 One way of using this block is a listing of sign-off requests that is sent to the logged in user or a group that the user belongs to.
 Here's an example of such a listing with one of the requests opened: